Container Operational Evidence: Definition and Workflow

 Why Informal Documentation Becomes Operational Risk

-Most depots, workshops, and gates handling dozens of containers daily rely on informal methods for inspection records.
-A depot processing 80 containers per day generates 480+ images daily — without container-linked capture and an audit-logged chain, retrieval failure becomes statistically inevitable.
-A disputed repair without defensible evidence becomes a direct operational cost; a contested gate-out without a container-linked record becomes a charge the depot cannot recover.
-Each informal method creates a specific, documented failure mode.
+Many depots, workshops, and gates handling dozens of containers daily rely on informal methods for inspection records.
+A depot processing 100 containers per day generates 600+ images daily; without container-linked capture and an audit-logged chain, that volume increases the risk of missing or mislinked records during later review.

 The Informal Methods